tensorflow/runtime/documents/binary_executable_format.md

 of the Kernel Table) of the start of the kernel, and the number of operands that the kernel has.

+The kernel list that is following the Kernel Table contains all the kernels used in this function.
+Note that every function has a pseudo kernel that is the single entry point to the rest of the kernels.
+Specifially, a pseudo kernel defines registers for function arguments and a pseudo register that is conceptually used by kernels that takes no arguments.

 The result registers specify the register values to return, and must align with the function result types from the
 [FunctionIndex section](#functionindex-section).